 The World Trade Center Health Program (WTCHP) has created a set of policies and procedures for adding illnesses, cancer or a non-cancer.
 Where anyone with a desire to seek health care for responders and survivors who may suffer from a 9/11 health-related illness may to do so by sending in a petition to the health program.

-Administrator of the WTCHP, Dr. John Howard says, “We have to find an association between a condition that somebody wants included and the population that is the subject here, which is the World Trade Center exposed individuals.”
+Administrator of the WTCHP, Dr. John Howard says in an interview over the phone, “We have to find an association between a condition that somebody wants included and the population that is the subject here, which is the World Trade Center exposed individuals.”

 Howard is also the Director of National Institute for Occupational Safety and Health (NIOSH), which is responsible for researching and developing health and safety standards for the prevention of work-related injuries and illnesses.
 NIOSH administers the WTCHP.